SAP-samples/build-apps-enablement/UseCaseBuddy_Tutorial/Connect/build-use-case-buddy-connect.md

 1. In SAP Build Apps project, check the data connection **Workflow**.

-   - Make sure the correct destination is selected to access SAP Build process automation.
+   - Make sure the correct destination is selected to access SAP Build process automation. *please note: the name should match with name given when creating your process automation destionation in the first step.*
    - The resource schema from SAP Build Apps should match the data types in SAP Build Process Automation. <br><br>

     <!-- size:500px -->